zeroluck/docs/sources/cluster/index.md

 4. Previous commands did initial scan and filled metadata database.
 Now run `# csync2 -xrvvv -N idp1.gluu.org` on the 1st node.
 That will try to sync files with the 2nd node, and most likely will fail to replicate all files due to some conflicts.

-5. You should be now in a state of conflict, as certain files in synced dirs differ between nodes and tool can't decide which to prefer.
-Run this `# csync2 -frvvv -N idp1.gluu.org /` on the 1st node to make its files that still in dirty state the ones that will win any conflict next time
+5. You should be now in a state of conflict, as certain files in directories to be synced differ between nodes and tool can't decide which to prefer.
+Run this `# csync2 -frvvv -N idp1.gluu.org /` on the 1st node to mark its files that still in dirty state as the ones that will win any conflict next time.

 6. Run `# csync2 -xrvvv -N idp1.gluu.org` on the 1st node to complete your initial sync.
 Now all your 2nd node's directories covered by csync should be identical to the 1st node's.